-Teamwork is fundamental to PE through reading the game, discussion, explaining and presenting ideas as well as leadership and knowing when to make a decision.
+Teamwork is fundamental to PE through reading the game, discussion, explaining and presenting ideas as well as leadership and knowing when to make decisions.
 Students are always encouraged to explain their understanding to each other and support each other in their learning.
-Through teamwork, students are able to gain confidence which should lead to them becoming independent learners.
+Through teamwork, students can gain confidence which should lead to them becoming independent learners.